What Is a Portfolio in PropWise?

 How this affects other features

-Portfolios are the backbone of how PropWise works:
+Portfolios are integral to how PropWise functions:

 - Sharing & access - The buyer email determines who can view the portfolio